OKCody/Cookie/README.md

 # Cookie
-:cookie: hides cookie notices from webpages.
+:cookie: is a Chrome extension that hides cookie notices from web pages.

 ## Method